mskf3000/Tutorials-and-Cheat-Sheets/Ubuntu - LDAP Related Items.md

 ***

-*LDAP (c) by Jack Szwergold.
+*LDAP (c) by Jack Szwergold; written October 5, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*